jlukosky/sonder-ui/src/components/multiselect-inline/readme.md

 # Combobox multiselect inline buttons

 A test of a multiselect alternative to `<select>` that uses `role="combobox"` with a `<input>` child.
 Selected items visually appear as buttons within the input (although they immediately precede it in the DOM).
 Supports filtering.
+These selections can be removed by clicking on the individual buttons or by clicking the corresponding selection in the options list.

 ## Purpose